 Medical Malpractice Errors are made by workers in the healthcare industry.

 Medical malpractice errors are made during testing, diagnosis, treatment, and care of patients.
-The Pittsburgh medical malpractice lawyers at The Law Offices of Michael O’Day can help you file a claim.
+The Pittsburgh medical malpractice attorneys and lawyers at The Law Offices of Michael O’Day can help you file a claim.
 You can take Legal action against these healthcare professionals and institutions:

 Personal Care Physicians